Ashurek85/ExcelProcessor/README.md

 2. Define Excel styles.
 You need a class that inherits from ExcelStyles.
 The objective is the definition of styles (InjectStyle method).
    Methods are available to:
    - Inyect fill, border and fonts
-   - Generate solid fill with full border, can be customized.
+   - Generate solid fill with full border, it can be customized.

 3. Use IExcelWriterEngine to perform operations and get Excel file as byte array (Create method) or save it to disk (CreateAndSave method).
 Two main parameters:
    - TDataContext.
 Data context.
 It will contain the data that you want to write in Excel